alisonmyers/canvas-user-analytics/README.md

 How to get a Canvas API Token: https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-manage-API-access-tokens-in-my-user-account/ta-p/615312

-## Updating Data / Running the Script
+## Updating Data / Running the Script - You'll do this every time.

 ### Downloading New Analytics